hocinedl/ResearchTrack1_FirstAssignment/README.md

 <pre>
-    while (Robot Not in the right orientation): turn(sign(rot_y-a_th) * 10,0.001) #we use the sign in order to turn it depending on the orientation needed return dist, orientation, code of the box while (Robot is Far from Box) : drive_forward(30,0.01)
+    while (Robot Not in the right orientation): turn the robot
+        return distance, orientation, code of the box while (Robot is Far from Box) : drive the robot forward
-        return dist, orientation, code of the box Append silverList
+        return distance, orientation, code of the box Append silverList
     R.grab()
 </pre>